JFLeiteee/JFLeiteee/README.md

 English:

-Hello, I'm José Felipe L. Silva, I'm currently studing the thecnical course of System Delopment in Etec Dra Ruth Cardoso
+Hello, I'm José Felipe L. Silva, I'm currently studing the technical course of System Development in Etec Dra Ruth Cardoso

-I have interest in Web development, languages like: Java script(+ HTML5 e CSS3), PHP, React Native and others
+I have interest in Web development, languages like: Javascript(+ HTML5 e CSS3), PHP, React Native and others

-Como see my profile in Linkedin: https://www.linkedin.com/in/josé-silva-29b329249/
+Come see know about my profile in Linkedin: https://www.linkedin.com/in/josé-silva-29b329249/